talaemad/reading-notes/README.md

 ### Three  reminders to myself:
 - reading is always the solution to know better.
-- don't look where the people stand and focus on where stand.
+- don't look where the people stand and focus on where you stand.
 - don't wait for the miracle to happen.

 #### about me